mlivjb/Technology-Scholarship/README.md

 ## How I should use it
 This is made as a mobile web app, and must be simple, accessible and include interesting visual content

+## TIPS
+stop editing your assets it won't work. :)